danmarksmiljoeportal/lagvaelgeren/README.md

 It's possible to integrate using only the Datakatalog service but it requires more knowledge of the data model and use cases.
 The UI components are high level and can easily be integrated in web based solutions.

-The underlying data model used in DataDelning is formally documented [here](doc/datamodel).
+The underlying data model used in DataDeling is formally documented [here](doc/datamodel).

 ## FAQ